ppy/osu-wiki/wiki/Tournaments/COT/2022/en.md

 ## Organisation

-COT 2022 was run by various osu! community members mostly hailing from Commonwealth of Independent States.
+COT 2022 is run by various osu! community members mostly hailing from the Commonwealth of Independent States.

 | Position | Member(s) |
 | :-- | :-- |